Lucyjpjones/lj-fscr/testing.md

     <img src="readme/media/404-page.png">

+- [x] The 'Go to Homepage' link on the 404 page directs user as expected

 #### Navigation bar

 - [x] The user can toggle the menu by clicking on the menu/close icon
 - [x] The user can close the menu when open by clicking outside the menu area
 - [x] If the user clicks a social icon on the footer the expected page opens on a new tab
-- [x] The 'about' link on main dropdown menu directs the user to the about page
+- [x] The 'About' link on main dropdown menu directs the user to the 'About' page
-- [x] The 'meet the coaches' link on main dropdown menu directs the user to the meet the coaches page
+- [x] The 'Meet the Coaches' link on main dropdown menu directs the user to the 'Meet the Coaches' page
-- [x] The 'products' link on main dropdown menu directs the user to the products page displaying all products
+- [x] The 'Products' link on main dropdown menu directs the user to the 'Products' page displaying all products
-- [x] The 'programmes' link on main dropdown menu directs the user to the programmes page displaying all programmes
+- [x] The 'Programmes' link on main dropdown menu directs the user to the 'Programmes' page displaying all programmes
-- [x] If the user is not logged in, the 'blog' link on main dropdown menu directs the user to the register page
+- [x] If the user is not logged in, the 'Blog' link on main dropdown menu directs the user to the 'Login' page
-- [x] If the user is logged in, the 'blog' link on main dropdown menu directs the user to the blog page
+- [x] If the user is logged in, the 'Blog' link on main dropdown menu directs the user to the 'Blog' page
-- [x] If the user is not logged in, the 'forum' link on main dropdown menu directs the user to the register page
+- [x] If the user is not logged in, the 'Forum' link on main dropdown menu directs the user to the 'Login' page
-- [x] If the user is logged in, the 'forum' link on main dropdown menu directs the user to the forum page
-- [x] If the user is not logged in, the 'blog' link on main dropdown menu directs the user to the register page
+- [x] If the user is logged in, the 'Forum' link on main dropdown menu directs the user to the 'Forum' page
-- [x] If the user clicks the 'contact' link they are directed to the contact form on the homepage
+- [x] If the user clicks the 'Contact' link they are directed to the contact form on the homepage
-- [x] If the user is not logged in, the 'blog' link on main dropdown menu directs the user to the register page
 - [x] The 'Join now' link is only visible on the main menu when a user is not logged in
+- [x] The 'Join now' link directs the user to the 'Register' page
 - [x] Clicking the brand logo from any page on the site navigates the user back to the homepage
 - [x] Search bar showing the correct format based on device size
 - [x] After entering keywords and hitting enter or the search icon, user is directed to the search page template with appropriate results
 - [x] If user enters a keyword with no results the correct message is displayed
 - [x] If user submits a search with no keywords they are directed to the search page with no results and the appropriate error message
-- [x] When not logged, under the profile icon user has the options of 'register' and 'login'
+- [x] When not logged in, under the profile icon user has the options of 'Register' and 'Login'
-- [x] When logged in, under the profile icon user has the options of 'My Profile' and 'logout'
+- [x] When logged in, under the profile icon user has the options of 'My Profile' and 'Logout'
-- [x] When logged in as admin, under the profile icon user has the added options of 'product management' and 'programme management'
+- [x] When logged in as admin, under the profile icon user has the added options of 'Product Management' and 'Programme Management'
 - [x] All links displayed on the profile dropdown menu direct the user to the expected page
 - [x] When the bag icon is clicked user is directed to the bag template
 - [x] Before adding to bag, user is directed to the correct empty bag template